supermemo-wiki/SuperMemo.Wiki/supermemo/backup-guide.md

 ### Synchronizing your Git repository

+#### Existing collections

+To use git **with an existing collection**:

+1. Rename the folder containing your collection,
+2. Follow the instructions below,
+3. Move all your collection files into the directory created with `git clone`.

+#### Cloning the repository

 1. Press <kbd class="win"></kbd> + <kbd>E</kbd> to **open Windows Explorer**,
 2. **Navigate to your SuperMemo drive**, in our example, drive **`E:\`**,